lmsnotes/securite-des-reseaux-informatiques/README.md

 ## Overview

 This project was developed as part of the *Sécurité des Réseaux Informatiques d’Entreprise* course.
-It was done in pairs by Lisa-Marie DURIEUX and Nina PERRET

 The goal of this project is to design and implement a modular penetration testing framework in Python while applying the concepts studied during ethical hacking labs.